BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 •

-IDT Digital Payments’ gross profit contribution continued to increase as customers migrate their purchasing experience from retail to higher margin digital channels.
-The Zendit B2B platform increased revenue by over 90% year-over-year with growth across its mobile top-up, prepaid gift card and e-sim verticals.
+Sales on IDT Digital Payments’ Zendit B2B platform more than doubled year-over-year with growth across its mobile top-up, prepaid gift card and e-sim verticals.

 •